|

 We're proud to have as our team leader none other than Teacher Ileana Cotes, Colegio Brader's

-networks (see "Sister Schools" program), and educate people everywhere through public awareness programs (such as this
+peer-to-peer grassroots networks (see "Sister Schools" program), and educate people everywhere through public awareness

-Web site!) and information campaigns.
+programs (such as this Web site!) and information campaigns.

 We think you'll enjoy reading about and seeing the Harpy "in action" here.